quasarframework/quasar-framework.org/source/components/icons.md

 ```

 ## Importing Icons
 The only required icon font is "Material Icons" one.
-The other (Fontawesome or Ionicons) are optional.
+The other (Material Design Icons (mdi), Fontawesome or Ionicons) are optional.
 In order for you to be able to use them, you have two options: either use [quasar-extras](https://github.com/quasarframework/quasar-extras) npm package, or add the appropriate CDN (Content Delivery Network) links in `<head>` of your index.html.

 If you are building a website only, then CDN approach can be an option you can follow.
 However, when building a mobile or Electron app, you will most likely do not want to depend on an Internet connection, so it's best that you import directly from `quasar-extras`.